How to Future-proof Your Career

 By Julie Norwell

 We can all thank (blame?) technology for that.
-For better or for worse, rapid technological innovations are changing the landscape for workers of all calibers, and the pace is only accelerating, especially since Covid.
+For better or for worse, rapid technological innovations happened.
+The landscape for workers of all calibers, and the pace is only accelerating, especially since Covid.

 A few years ago, management consulting literature was heralding the “future of work” as nothing short of a transformation of business as we know it.
 Until recently, analysts predicted this phenomenon would play out in five to ten years – a timeframe that seemed scary and head-spinning.
 Then Covid came and compressed the transformation into several months.

-Almost overnight, people went digital, moving their lives and livelihoods online, and businesses, in a mad scramble to maintain business continuity, moved mountains to support the shift.
+Almost overnight, people went digital.
+Lives and livelihoods moved online.
+And businesses, in a mad scramble to maintain business continuity, moved mountains to support the shift.
 People who had never heard of Zoom calls, met with a doctor virtually, or ordered household goods online, got a crash course.

 It’s clear that the situation is complicated, and uncertainties abound.
 Navigating them will be challenging, and individuals must shoulder the responsibility of preparing for the jobs of the future if they want to remain relevant.